xts2002/demo-ci/README.md

 #### Step 2

-After modifying the code, you should create a new branch, make a commit, and push:
+Create a new branch, commit, and push:

 ```bash
 git checkout -b buggy